nathanbuchar/hapi-glee/README.md

 ]);
 ```

 You'll notice the `config.id` property.
 This is what we use to help `hapi-route-scope` identify the correct route to redirect to if the requested route is out of scope.
-This `id` must be the same as the `errorRouteId` property when registering `hapi-route-scope`.
+This `id` must be the same as id that we used to look up the route in the `errorRoute` property when registering `hapi-route-scope`.

 #### Setting up Route Scopes